 The Social Security Administration (SSA) has a strict definition of “disability,” and for you to qualify for Social Security Disability benefits, your mental impairment needs to render you disabled according to this definition.
 This means that your impairment has to be “permanent,” which means it is expected to last more than a year (or has already lasted more than a year) or is expected to result in death.
 The impairment also needs to be disabling, meaning that you cannot do any substantial gainful employment because of the impairment.

 According to the SSA, the following categories contain mental impairments that could qualify you for benefits:

 - Organic mental disorders

 - Personality disorders

 - Autistic disorder and other pervasive developmental disorders

 There are many examples and limitations regarding these different categories of mental disorders.
-Our attorneys work with Social Security issues on a daily basis, so we are experienced and prepared to give you the best chances of obtaining the benefits you need.
+Our attorney works with Social Security issues on a daily basis, so we are experienced and prepared to give you the best chances of obtaining the benefits you need.

 Do not wait to investigate your options.
-With offices in Traverse City and Detroit, our attorneys are here to help.
+With offices in Traverse City and Detroit, we’re here to help.
 To speak with a mental impairment benefits lawyer from the firm, call or contact us online.

 Speak with a professional and compassionate Michigan mental impairment disability attorney today and call (888) 966-9524.